steve-stencil/salespro-web/apps/api/src/entities/README.md

 **ItemTag entity (polymorphic junction):**

-- Links tags to any taggable entity type (Options, UpCharges, Additional Details)
+- Links tags to any taggable entity type (Options, UpCharges, Additional Details, Images)
 - Uses `entityType` enum + `entityId` UUID (no FK constraint on entityId)
 - Allows single table for all tag assignments
 - Easy extension to new entity types